Marketing | Creative | Strategy

 www.website.com/category-red-dresses/?sort_by=sales&filter1=brand_x&filter2=color_white&filter_3=price_min&filter_4=price_max

 You should allocate some resources to check the proper way to index and use rel=canonical on URLs like these.
-Slicedbread agency can help.
+Slicedbread agency offers solutions for enhancing search visibility, which can provide the guidance you need.

 Avoid duplicate content